Follow TV Tropes

 • My Little Pony: Friendship Is Magic:

 • In an early episode, Fluttershy mentioned that she would like to be a tree.
 Cue bronies everywhere calling trees "Fluttershy" or pointing out a tree in any shot Fluttershy is in.
-Similarly, when Apple Bloom called Scootaloo a chicken, the same thing happened with her.
+Similarly, when Apple Bloom called Scootaloo a chicken, and the latter called Sweetie Belle a dictionary in another episode, the same thing happened with them.

 • Maud Pie canonically doesn't express facial emotion (at least, very rarely), so fans often pretend that she is heavily emoting in images that contain a completely neutral expression.